Sutton-in-the-Isle

-Sutton or Sutton-in-the-Isle is village and civil parish in the county of Cambridgeshire in England, near the city of Ely.
+Sutton or Sutton-in-the-Isle is a village and civil parish in the county of Cambridgeshire in England, near the city of Ely.
 The "in-the-Isle" suffix refers to the fact that the village is part of the Isle of Ely, once an island in the Fens and also an administrative county until 1965.

 The village location on the high ground of the Isle of Ely provides commanding views across the surrounding low-lying fens.

 History

 The village was mentioned in the Domesday Book of 1086, identified as Sudtone.
 There were then 9 sokemen, 8 villeins (each with 7.5 acres), 15 cotters and 7 serfs.

 In 1109, the charter 51 of Bishop Hervey included Suttune in the lands recorded as being conferred upon the Cathedral Priory of Ely.
 According to the Ely Diocesan Register, the Manor of Sutton was established in 1292 and belonged to the Priory.
-In 1312, Sutton was granted the right to hold a street market each Thursday; this was held on the wider part of the High Street, outside what is now the One Stop Shop.
-During the 14th century, the Sutton resident Reginald de Beringhale also became a major landowner, further developing his father's programme of land-acquisition.
+In 1312, Sutton was granted the right to hold a street market each Thursday; this was held on the broader part of the High Street, outside what is now the One Stop Shop.
+During the 14th century, the Sutton resident Reginald de Beringhale also became a major landowner, further developing his father's programme of land acquisition.

-The vicarage of St Andrew's was instituted in 1254 and the re-building of the church of St. Andrew's was started between 1350 and 1360.
-It was substantially completed by 1370 and has a distinctively shaped tower that is often described as being in the shape of a pepperpot.
+The vicarage of St Andrew's was instituted in 1254, and the re-building of the church started between 1350 and 1360.
+It was completed by 1388.
+With two octagons atop each other crowning its square tower, it is reminiscent of Ely Cathedral, from whom it enjoyed patronage.
+It has a distinctively shaped tower that is often described as being in the shape of a pepper pot.
 Several non-conformist chapels once also existed in the village.
-These included a Methodist chapel constructed in 1790, following a visit by John Wesley in 1774, and a Baptist chapel constructed in the same century.
+These included a Methodist chapel constructed in 1790, following a visit by John Wesley in 1774, and a Baptist chapel built in the same century.
 Both of these closed in recent decades, leaving the Anglican church as the sole place of worship.

-By 1599, the village was so prosperous that it became known as "Golden Sutton".
+By 1599, the village was so prosperous that it became known as "Golden Sutton."
 In 1800, it had a population of about 950, quickly rising to 1,862 by 1851.